-2025 2035 2050 New Efficient Wood Heat Systems (in units) 0 0 0 This target was a cloudeted wing data from LEAD and ACC.
-This table provides a target for
+2025 2035 2050 New Efficient Wood Heat Systems (in units) 0 0 0

 This target was calculated using data from LEAP and ACS.
 This table provides a target for new wood heating systems for residential and commercial structures in the municipality for each target year.
 Due to the LEAP model forecasting a large decrease in wood use resulting in a negative number of targets we have put zero in for this section.
 Towns are encouraged to use efficient wood heat.